maybites/TextureSharing/README.md

 You also need to download manually the wheel files for your system.

 The wheels for Windows and OSX can be found [here](https://github.com/maybites/blender-texture-sharing/releases/tag/V6.0.0).
 A Linux variant is available from [here](https://github.com/buresu/ndi-python/issues/31#issuecomment-1551186707) - this is untested, though.
 All other Linux users have to [build a wheel themself](https://github.com/buresu/ndi-python#build).

-** IN FACT, CURRENTLY NDI IS NOT WORKING AND UNDER HEAVY DEVELOPMENT **

 ### Steps